OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: Background

 \subsection{Related Work}

-A range of methods have been proposed for analyzing logs and extracting \gls{cti}.
+A range of methods has been proposed for analyzing logs and extracting \gls{cti}, both using traditional text-based and \gls{llm}-based approaches.

-Log parsing, defined as the process of dividing logs into static parts (static messages) and dynamic parts (variables)~\cite{ma_librelog_2024}, is often used as a preliminary step.
+Log parsing, defined as the process of dividing logs into static parts (static messages) and dynamic parts (variables)~\cite{maLibreLogAccurateEfficient2024}, is often used as a preliminary step.
 While efficient and capable of online processing, parsing alone does not impose a standardized structure, limiting subsequent reasoning.
-SLOGERT~\cite{ekelhart_slogert_2021} extends log parsing by constructing a \gls{kg} in RDF based on a custom ontology, enabling continuous integration of parsed logs into an explorable, queryable graph that integrates multiple log sources.
-KRYSTAL~\cite{kurniawan_krystal_2022} builds on this approach by combining declarative SPARQL queries with backward-forward chaining to detect attack patterns, outputting attack graphs aligned with MITRE ATT\&CK tactics and techniques.
+SLOGERT~\cite{ekelhartSLOGERTFrameworkAutomated2021} extended log parsing by constructing a \gls{kg} in \gls{rdf} based on a custom ontology, enabling continuous integration of parsed logs into an explorable, queryable graph that integrates multiple log sources.
+KRYSTAL~\cite{kurniawanKRYSTALKnowledgeGraphbased2022} built on this approach by combining declarative SPARQL queries with backward-forward chaining to detect attack patterns, outputting attack graphs aligned with \mitreattack\ tactics and techniques.
 However, we argue that the variability of log formats across applications or even across versions of the same system limits the effectiveness of rule-based parsing for \gls{cti} extraction.

 More recent work has explored the use of language models.
-LogPrécis~\cite{boffa_logprecis_2024} fine-tunes models on small sets of labeled attacks to generate attack fingerprints aligned with MITRE ATT\&CK, reducing large volumes of logs into more compact and interpretable patterns.
-However, LogPrécis lacks semantic grounding and requires pre-processed log sessions rather than operating directly on raw logs.
-CyKG-RAG~\cite{kurniawan_cykg-rag_2024} combines rule-based and \gls{llm}-based approaches to construct \glspl{kg} from cybersecurity data, and integrates symbolic queries with vector similarity search for hybrid retrieval.
-While effective for synthesizing responses to user queries, it still depends on rule-based steps for \gls{kg} construction and does not perform autonomous log analysis.
+LogPrécis~\cite{boffaLogPrecisUnleashingLanguage2024} fine-tuned models on small sets of labeled attacks to generate attack fingerprints aligned with \mitreattack, reducing large volumes of logs into more compact and interpretable patterns.
+Yet, LogPrécis lacked semantic grounding and required pre-processed log sessions rather than operating directly on raw logs.
+CyKG-RAG~\cite{kurniawanCyKGRAGKnowledgegraphEnhanced2024} combined rule-based and \gls{llm}-based approaches to construct \glspl{kg} from cybersecurity data, integrating symbolic queries with vector similarity search for hybrid retrieval.
+This methodology proved effective for synthesizing responses to user queries, but it still depended on rule-based steps for \gls{kg} construction and did not perform autonomous log analysis.